Gl2imm/RBX_Toolbox/README.md

 This tool was created to assist and simplify workflow for Roblox modeling in Blender.
 Here i collect and organize useful tools/addons/operations all in one place.

-In order to have additional features (Now is only UGC boundaries), you must have the UGC blend file that you can download from UGC program (if you selected).
-Do not ask me for this file, i will not share, since it conflicts with UGC T&C. But if you already have that file - inside addon "Roblox UGC Files" tab simply specify the folder where it is located, additional features will be automatically unlocked.
-You only need to do it once.
 If you want to have additional effects, templates, dummies, etc - pls share it in my support discord, i might add it to addon with a proper credits.
 - Support/Suggestions Discord - https://discord.gg/gFa4mY7 (NYTV Gaming)
 - Download addon: https://github.com/Gl2imm/RBX_Toolbox/releases (Look for file named 'RBX_Toolbox_vX.X.zip)